PawelNackowski/PawelNackowski/README.md

 # Hi I'm Paul 👋

-I am a junior frontend developer, but with my determination and willingness to develop my skills I will quickly jump over this threshold.
+💡I am a junior frontend developer, but with my determination and willingness to develop my skills I will quickly jump over this threshold.

-In my free time, I develop my skills by implementing new projects.
+✍️In my free time, I develop my skills by implementing new projects.

 ## 🛠 Skills